paoladelhierro/microsoft-graph-docs/api-reference/beta/api/teamwork-list-teamtemplates.md

 ---
-title: "List teamTemplate"
+title: "List teamTemplates"
-description: "Get a list of the teamTemplate objects and their properties."
+description: "Get all team templates available in a tenant."
 author: "Charlieforce"
 ms.localizationpriority: medium
 ms.prod: "teamwork"
 doc_type: apiPageType
 ---

-# List teamTemplate
+# List teamTemplates
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Gets all of the [teamTemplate](../resources/teamtemplate.md) objects available for the tenant.
+Get all [team templates](../resources/teamtemplate.md) available in a tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).